 Tips for Matching Enzymes to Foods

-Some enzyme-food pairings are obvious: lactase with lactose (dairy) and cellulase for cellulose (fibrous foods).
-But most enzyme names are somewhat ambiguous as to which foods they affect.
+Some enzyme-food pairings are easier to figure out: lactase for dairy lactose and cellulase for cellulose in fibrous foods.
+But most enzyme names are somewhat vague as to which foods they affect.

 Vegetables - Not all veggies are created equal or require the same set of enzymes:

-Broccoli, cabbage, and beans also contain raffinose and stachyose - carbohydrates that may cause gassiness.
-These carbs are broken down by the alpha-galactosidase enzyme found in Zyme Prime, ZyCarb and TriEnza.
+Broccoli, cabbage, and beans - These also contain raffinose and stachyose which are carbohydrates that may cause gassiness.
+These carbs are broken down by the alpha-galactosidase enzyme found in Zyme Prime and ZyCarb.

-Fruits - Can be similar to veggies in that some are starchy but in addition can also be highly polyphenolic.
-By polyphenolic or "phenolic" we mean they are high in polyphenols which are the antioxidants and nutritional compounds we need to help with oxidative stress.
+Fruits – Fruits can be similar to vegetables in that some are starchy but can also be highly polyphenolic.
+By polyphenolic or "phenolic" we mean they are high in polyphenols.
+Polyphenols are nutritional compounds we need to help with oxidative stress.

 In the digestive tracts of some people, polyphenolics are not transformed to their most absorbable form and if not absorbed, there is little benefit.